The Alchemy of Calm: Adaptogens for Menopause Anxiety in Your Second Spring

 Why It’s Used (Science):

-Ashwagandha (Withania somnifera) is one of the most widely known adaptogens.
-It is often used to support cortisol balance, nervous system relaxation, and sleep quality.
+Ashwagandha for menopause is one of the most widely studied applications of this ancient botanical.
+Ashwagandha (Withania somnifera) has been researched for its ability to support cortisol balance, nervous system relaxation, and sleep quality — all of which become more fragile during the hormonal shifts of perimenopause and postmenopause.
 Some studies suggest it may help support a healthy stress response and balanced mood.

 The Soul of It: